Michael Eaton: Career

 Eaton returned to England in the late 1980s and wrote the screenplay for Fellow Traveller, which went on to win the British Film Awards (Evening Standard) best screenplay award in 1989.
 He then wrote the two-part, four-hour film about the RUC shootings in Armagh and the Stalker inquiry that examined them, Shoot to Kill, which was directed by Peter Kosminsky and won the Best Drama awards at both the Royal Television Society and the Broadcasting Press Guild.
 The subsequent Why Lockerbie (both were broadcast in 1990) looked at the events leading to the bombing of Pan Am Flight 103.
 Eaton was to revisit this subject for his 2010 play at Nottingham Playhouse, The Families of Lockerbie.

 His next two TV plays were fictional.
 The four-part Signs and Wonders (BBC2, 1995) was about a New Age religious cult, the Church of England, academia, and pit closures.
 Flowers of the Forest (BBC2, 1996) was a drama about allegations of Satanic abuse.
 Eaton was to return to the theme of religious cults in his first play for the main stage at Nottingham Playhouse, Angels Rave On (1998).
 He has also written the scripts for Heartbeat (2009), New Street Law (2006), and In Suspicious Circumstances (1993).
 An expert on Charles Dickens (whose work he has adapted many times for BBC Radio 4) and silent movies, Eaton appears in a documentary about silent film in the UK, Silent Britain (2006).

 In 2002, Eaton wrote the screenplay for ITV's Shipman, about the notorious GP serial killer who, like Eaton, came from Sherwood, Nottingham.
 In recent years, he has increasingly turned his attention to radio and stage work, including another play about a serial killer, the notorious Charlie Peace.
 Charlie Peace: His Amazing Life and Astounding Legend premiered at Nottingham Playhouse in 2013 and transferred to the Belgrade Theatre, Coventry.
 In November 2013, his play about the publication of Laurence Sterne's The Life and Opinions of Tristram Shandy, Gentleman, The Good Humour Club, was performed at York Medical Society and made available for listening on the Laurence Sterne Trust website.

-In 1999, Eaton was awarded M.B.E. for Services to Film in the New Year's Honours List.
+In the 1999 New Year's Honours List, Eaton was appointed MBE for services to the film industry.
 From 2006 to 2012, he was visiting professor in creative writing at Nottingham Trent University.